smilepeggy/Coursera/README.md

 # Coursera
-Coursera course: HTML, CSS, and Javascript for Web Developers
+Coursera course: HTML, CSS, and Javascript for Web Developers by Johns Hopkins University

 practices and assignments